Military Divorce Child Support

 Let us assume that the payer earns a disposable amount that can suffice for the payments of complete amounts of all the orders.
 In such a case, complete payments of all orders are authorized.

 At times, a situation opposite to the above exists.
 Then, as per Federal Law a pro rata section of the available income is disbursed for every obligation.
-In this method, the amounts of each order are divided by the total amount of disposable earnings.
+In this method, the amounts of each order are divided by the total amount of earnings that is disposed.
 In this way, the pro rata share is found out.
 This percentage of the disposable income is disbursed for each obligation.

 Divorce Papers